Zenomodiff/Random-Food-Names-API/README.md

 + Run `source .env/bin/activate` to activate the virtual environment.
 + Run `pip install requirements.txt`.
 + Run `python app.py`.
-+ App starts at port 5000 by default, but can be configured with a `.env` file.
++ App starts at `http://localhost:5000/` by default, but can be configured with a `.env` file.

 ## Example: